 - Instant Pot Broccoli

-Pour egg yolk mixture over the potatoes.
+- Pour egg yolk mixture over the potatoes.
 Stir and mash potatoes with back of spoon or potato masher.
-I prefer some mashed potatoes, but with some large chunks of potatoes.
-Cover and refrigerate for at least two hours or overnight.
+I prefer some mashed potatoes with some large chunks of potatoes mixed in.
+Cover and refrigerate for at least two hours or overnight, then serve.

 - Gluten free: Ensure Dijon mustard does not contain wheat or wheat byproducts.